W-Kuah/listal-scraper/README.md

 2. Machine Learning:
 - Recommendation Systems: The scraped data could be used to build recommendation systems that suggest movies, TV shows, books, or other items to users based on their preferences and similar users' behavior.
 - Sentiment Analysis: Extracting user reviews and comments can be used to perform sentiment analysis, which can be valuable for understanding how users feel about specific items.

-3. Content Creation:
-- Curated Lists: Scraped data could be used to curate lists of recommended items for specific themes, genres, or moods, which could be valuable for content creators, bloggers, or social media influencers.
-- Content Enrichment: Extracting metadata, such as cover images, descriptions, and cast information, can be used to enhance content related to these items.

 ---------------------------------------------